opendatalu/dotstat-udata-harvester/README.md

 - dotstatDatasourceId: .stat datasource id.
 - dotstatLang: .stat language code.
 Ex: "en"
 - descTemplate: template file to be used to generate a description for each dataset.
 This template is in ejs format.
 By default, `desc.ejs` will be used.
-- dotstatKwPrefix: we extract keywords from .stat dataflow descriptions.
-To do this, we identify this prefix in the description and get all the keywords which follow.
-Ex: the value of this variable would be "Keywords:" if in all dataflow descriptions we can find a similar text: "Keywords: kw1, kw2, kw3..."
 - callRateNrCalls: this setting and the following are related to rate limiting.
 This is the max number of calls per period.
 By default 5.
 - callRateDuration: this setting defines the duration of the period for rate limiting in milliseconds.
 By default 1000ms.